gola is a fearless iranian artist making life-changing music for rule-breakers

 “I’d had enough of being told no, that I wasn’t allowed to sing or be who I knew I could be just because I was a woman,” Gola says.
 “And I feel that way about any rules or oppression against women that tell them that they can’t be something that they believe in.”
 Now living in London and studying an MA in music psychology, the inspiring artist just put out her first ever English language release, an attitude-drenched R&B banger called The Line.

 For the accompanying music video — available to watch exclusively above — Gola called on London creative director and visual artist Hannah Marshall.
-Working with a like-minded all-female team, the duo capture the power of working as a collective, across a beautiful black and white visual full of strong women wearing their hijabs like armour.
+Working with a like-minded all-female team, the duo capture the power of working as a collective, across a beautiful black and white visual full of strong women wearing their hijabs like armor.
 “I wanted a video that can help women understand how powerful they are,” Gola says.
 “The idea that they can have their eyes covered but still see, or have their mouths covered but still have a voice.
 This is a video about choice.”

-Hannah notes that she conceived the video as an ode to female potency and empowerment: “Female power is something innate -- an internal strength inside each of us that we build awareness of through struggle.
+Hannah notes that she conceived the video as an ode to female potency and empowerment: “Female power is something innate — an internal strength inside each of us that we build awareness of through struggle.
 It is also something that enables us to connect to each other as women and to build collectives.”
-The dancers’ movements are powerful, with shots clearly exploring the ways in which we communicate via not just the voice but also the gaze and touch.
-“The lived experiences of women are complex and the debates around their bodies often highly charged and politicised,” Hannah continues.
-“Through the ritual of covering up and concealing what lies beneath, the intention is to present the hijab and veil as a self-contained source of power, an armour-like second skin that is loaded with life force and freedom.”
+The dancers’ movements are powerful, with shots clearly exploring the ways in which we communicate via not just the voice, but also the gaze and touch.
+“The lived experiences of women are complex and the debates around their bodies often highly charged and politicized,” Hannah continues.
+“Through the ritual of covering up and concealing what lies beneath, the intention is to present the hijab and veil as a self-contained source of power, an armor-like second skin that is loaded with life force and freedom.”